-Start the day with a coffee and a pain du chocolat then stroll through Louvre and admire world-class art.
-Walk through the gorgeous Tuileries Gardens, cross the superb Pont Alexandre III then head to the Eiffel Tower for those epic views over the capital.
+Start the day with a coffee and a "pain au chocolat" then stroll through the Louvre and admire world-class art.
+Walk through the incredible Tuileries Gardens, cross the superb Pont Alexandre III, then head to the Eiffel Tower for those epic views over the capital.
 Finish the day with a romantic dinner cruise on the Seine and admire the city from a different perspective.

 The Louvre Museum is one of the world's most visited museum and a major landmark in Paris.
 Naturally, it gets very busy since it's home to some of the most well known works of art, including Mona Lisa and the Venus de Milo.

 There's a way to avoid crowds, though.
-Start early, as early as you can, and pre-purchase your ticket in advance.
+Make sure to pre-purchase your ticket far in advance.
 Learn the stories and little-known titbits behind one of the world's most celebrated art museums during this small-group, skip-the-line tour of the Louvre.

-The world is your oyster here but we do have a couple of recommendations for you.
-For a sophisticated lunch, head to the Angelina Paris, a legendary 1903 tearoom.
+There are countless places to have lunch in Paris, but we do have a couple of recommendations for you.
+For a sophisticated lunch, head to the Angelina Paris (Open all day, Address: 226 Rue de Rivoli, 75001), a legendary 1903 tearoom.
 The interiors are Belle Époque style.

 The Tuileries Gardens are free of charge for everyone.
-They are ideal for an easy stroll, a picnic and great vacation photos.
+They are ideal for an easy walk, a picnic, and great vacation photos.

-Admire Paris and the beautiful Champ de Mars at the bottom of the Eiffel Tower.
+Admire Paris and the beautiful Champ de Mars.
 You'll feel like you're on top of the world.

-It's the second morning in Paris and you must be so excited to start the day.
-Today is a perfect day for art lovers as you'll visit the Musée d'Orsay, full of French art as well as international pieces.
+The second day of our Paris itinerary is perfect for art lovers.
+You will visit Musée d'Orsay, full of French art as well as international pieces.
 You'll then walk around Ile de la Cité, see Notre Dame de Paris (from outside) and indulge in a delightful lunch before heading towards Palais Garnier.
 For night owls, nothing beats an authentic show of cabaret at the Moulin Rouge.
 Ready?
-Let's go
+Let's go!

 This has to be the highlight of Paris.
-Maybe it's just me, but the Musée d'Orsay definitely made the Paris itinerary so much better and exciting.
+Maybe it's just me, but the Musée d'Orsay definitely made our Paris trip so much better and exciting.
 If you love paintings, then this is the place for you.
 You cannot explore Paris without a complete walking tour of the Musée d'Orsay.